 Knowing NPS averages by industry helps to understand how key competitors in a specific market are doing and gives extra context to what counts as a ‘good’ or ‘bad’ score.

 You can read about industry averages in Financial Services for NPS here.

 How else can NPS be used for your Business?

-Trust is paramount when acquiring a new customer and positive reviews and sentiment have been proven to increase business growth.
+Trust is paramount when acquiring a new customer and positive reviews and sentiment have been proven to drive business growth.
 When a customer is identified as a Promoter, you can not only use this for internal review, but give the customer the opportunity through email automation to provide a public review of your product directing them to your chosen platform such as Trust Pilot or Google Reviews.

 You can also identity Customer Loyalty and aim to reduce other metrics such as churn rate by directly focusing on increasing your Net Promoter Score and a positive user experience.